 Including Third-Party Plugins

 There are two ways third-party plugins can be included as part of your application: via a public repo or a local directory.
-You select the specific method by selecting "Import Local Plugin" or "Get Plugin from the Web" in the "Third-Party Plugins" section of the "Plugins and Permissions" panel on the Project tab.
+You select the specific method by selecting "Import Local Plugin" or "Get Plugin from the Web" in the "Third-Party Plugins" section of the "Plugins and Permissions" panel on the Projects tab.

 Two public repos are supported: a git repo (such as github) or the Apache Cordova Plugins Registry.
 When using the Cordova registry you only need the plugin ID, which can be found in the Cordova registry entry (see the image below for an example of referencing the Cordova registry with just a plugin ID).
 You can also optionally provide a plugin version number (more info below) as part of the Plugin ID field in the "Get Plugin from the Web" dialog box.